Greek Cuisine: 34 Traditional Greek Foods To Try

 It also differs from the famous food from Bologna in that the pasta used in Pastitsio is tubular, like bucatini, not flat like the pasta sheets used in traditional Italian lasagna.

-One of the most famous foods in Greece, this main dish graces the menus of most Greek restaurants inside and outside of its homeland.
+One of the most famous foods in Greece, Pastitsio graces the menus of most Greek restaurants both inside and outside of this main dish’s homeland.

 Pastitsio, one of the most famous foods in Greece, is sometimes called Greek Lasagna.